 Return to Jackson by taking the Jackson Hole Highway and stop at Oxbow Bend.
 This large wetland area is home to wildlife.
 The Antelope Flats/Kelly Loop is a good choice for history buffs, as it passes by many of the park's early ranch buildings and settlements.
 A 5-mile side trip takes you to Lower Slide Lake in Bridger-Teton National Forest, the site of a landslide that dammed the Gros Ventre River in 1925.
-If you have time, take a gondola ride at the Jackson Hole Mountain Resort and hike down, enjoying the panoramic views of the entire region..
+If you have time, take the aerial tram to the top of Rendezvous Mountain from the Jackson Hole Mountain Resort.